Release Date: July 25, 2017

 The themes in this book were also fantastic.
 The author explores questions such as, “Why does God let bad things happen?”
 The author did a fantastic job in explaining this in a realistic and relatable way without being preachy.

 I would love to see a sequel because I can see Ruth getting herself into some more trouble and finding yet another mystery to solve.
 Highly recommended!

 Disclaimer: I received a copy of this book from the publisher for my honest review, which I have given.
 I was not required to write a positive review and have not been compensated for it in any way.
 All opinions expressed are my own.

 Add on Goodreads

 About Linda Shenton Matchett

 Linda Shenton Matchett is a journalist, blogger, and author.
 Born in Baltimore, Maryland, a stone’s throw from Fort McHenry, Linda has lived in historical places most of her life.
 She is a volunteer docent at the Wright Museum of WWII and as a Trustee for the Wolfeboro Public Library.
 Active in her church Linda serves as treasurer, usher, choir member, and Bible study leader.
-She is author of several romance novellas and novelettes.
-Under Fire, the first in her trilogy about amateur sleuth/war correspondent Ruth Brown, has just been released by eLectio Publishing (electiopublishing.com).
+She is the author of several romance novellas and novelettes.
+Under Fire, the first in her trilogy about amateur sleuth/war correspondent Ruth Brown has just been released by eLectio Publishing (electiopublishing.com).